duckquacquac/Orient-21J/README.md

 Components: Day wheel, Day corrector wheel, Day jumper spring, Day disc
 Location: Top of the dial size

-Pic: Full assembly of the day disc
+Picture 19: Full assembly of the day disc

-Pic: Before assembling the day disc module
+Picture 20: Before assembling the day disc module

 7. Day of the week module
 Function: Show the day of the week
 Components: Day-of-the-week disc, jumper spring, day star
 Location: On top of the day disc module, separated by the Calendar Spacer Plate

-Picture: Day of the week module, complete
+Picture 21: Day of the week module, complete

-Picture: Day of the week module, without day disc.
+Picture 22: Day of the week module, without day disc.